datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 ### Failures

-Replicated databases make an extensive use *log* files to handle failures gracefully.
+Replicated databases make extensive use of *log* files to handle failures gracefully.
 Followers do **catch-up recovery**.
 They make a diff between their own log and the leader's log to fetch the latest data changes since failure.
 When a leader fails, the process of promoting a follower to replace the lost leader is called  **failover**.
 Failover is much more complicated for a bunch of reasons:
 * A follower may have data that the new leader does not have.
 This data may be discarded, but systems may have read it in the meantime.